mre/navo-docs/docs/tutorials/dc-motor-pid-control.markdown

 }
 ```

-TODO.... describe the sketch a bit....
+As it can be seen from the sketch above that

 Now one question might arise on what values to choose for the PID co-efficients.
 Luckily people have thought about this and the one that comes to mind is the <a href="https://en.wikipedia.org/wiki/Ziegler%E2%80%93Nichols_method" target="_blank">Ziegler–Nichols method</a> introduced by John G. Ziegler and Nathaniel B. Nichols in the 1940s.
 It is a <a href="https://en.wikipedia.org/wiki/Heuristic" target="_blank">heuristic technique</a> of tuning a PID controller.
 The basic idea here is that it starts out by setting the integral and the derivative gains (basically the co-efficients Ki and Kd) to zero.
 The proportional gain (Kp) is then increased from zero until it reaches the untimate gain Ku.
 This untimate gain is the gain where the control loop has acheived a stable and consistent oscillation.
 The Ku and the oscillation period is then used to set the P, I and the D gains effectively.
 Let us not dive more into this for now.